Ohio Medical Schools—2026-2027 Guide to Acceptance

 1 | AMCAS Application Requirements

-The medical school primary application is made up of several different pieces, including your college transcripts, MCAT score, personal statement, letters of recommendation, and Work and Activities section—and every piece plays a critical role in your acceptance.
+The medical school primary application is made up of several different pieces, including your college transcripts, MCAT score, personal statement, letters of recommendation, and Work and Activities section, and every piece plays a critical role in your acceptance.

-Depending on which schools you’re applying to, you may also need to complete a situational judgment test, such as the Acuity Insights’ Casper test or the AAMC’s PREview exam.
 While no Ohio medical schools currently require Casper or PREview, many schools are using PREview data for research purposes, which may mean they plan to adopt the test in the future.
 View the full list of schools requiring Casper and schools requiring AAMC PREview.

-The requirements for a medical school can change from year-to-year, so be sure to always double-check what each school you want to apply to requires long before application season and leading up to your submission to ensure you don’t miss anything.
+The requirements for a medical school can change from year to year, so be sure to always double-check what each school you want to apply to requires long before application season and leading up to your submission to ensure you don’t miss anything.

 Since medical schools collect a fee for secondary applications, you can expect to receive secondaries from most or all of the schools you apply to two to four weeks after you submit your primary application.